-- Target your reading to the assignment brief,
+- Target your reading to the assignment brief - use your resources list or Library subject guides

-- Begin by reading something general to give you an overview of the subject,
+- Begin by reading something general to give you an overview of the subject or check your lecture notes

-- Make a list of more things you need to find out in order to test your hypothesis and look for more specific material to read,
+- Make a list of more things you need to find out in order to develop your ideas or questions and look for more specific material to read,

 - When was the evidence produced?
 Is it still relevant?